 When we selected hair dryers to test, we looked for a few with shorter nozzles and that were super lightweight.
 If you’re set on packing your dryer, it’s not too much harder to fit our top picks in a weekend bag anyway.

 All of the hair dryers we tested were basically effective at accomplishing the job at hand.
-There could be some secret lab somewhere where super hair dryer engineers are using antimatter to annihilate water molecules or finding other particles that will shoot out of handheld motors and transform your hair into the hair of your dreams.
+There could be some secret lab somewhere where super hair-dryer engineers are using antimatter to annihilate water molecules or finding other particles that will shoot out of handheld motors and transform your hair into the hair of your dreams.
 We can’t prove that all the things that the sides of hair dryer boxes say are not true.
 (The high school girl in me who just wants her hair to look nice certainly wants them to be.)
-Absent more evidence, the right things to focus on when selecting a dryer are how it feels in your hands, how easy it is to use, and sounds to your ear; the Rusk CTC Lite feels and sounds great.
+Absent more evidence, the right things to focus on when selecting a dryer are how it feels in your hands, how easy it is to use, and how it sounds to your ear.
+The Xtava Peony feels and sounds great.